 Nonmanufacturing overhead costs are the business expenses that are outside of a company's manufacturing operations.
 In other words, these costs are not part of a manufacturer's product cost or its production costs (which are direct materials, direct labor, and manufacturing overhead).

 Nonmanufacturing overhead costs are the company's selling, general and administrative (SG&A) expenses plus the company's interest expense.

-Since these costs are outside of the manufacturing function, they are not considered to be costs of the products.
-As a result, the nonmanufacturing costs are not allocated to the products for determining the costs for inventory or for the cost of goods sold.
-Instead, the nonmanufacturing costs are immediately expensed in the accounting period in which they are incurred.
-That is why accountants say that the nonmanufacturing costs are period costs or period expenses.
-(Only the manufacturing costs of direct materials, direct labor and manufacturing overhead are product costs.)
+Since nonmanufacturing overhead costs are outside of the manufacturing function, these nonmanufacturing costs are immediately expensed in the accounting period in which they are incurred.
+That is why accountants refer to nonmanufacturing costs as period costs or period expenses.

-While the nonmanufacturing overhead costs are not allocated to the products, the company must have its selling prices and sales revenues sufficient to cover both the product costs and the period expenses in order to avoid a negative net income.
+While the nonmanufacturing overhead costs are not allocated to the products, the company must have its selling prices and sales revenues sufficiently large to cover both the product costs and the period expenses to have a positive amount of net income.